 Will Voices Valiant perform?

-This year, Voices Valiant will hold a small “Informance” during the last rehearsal session – an outdoor informal performance of this season’s repertoire for a small group of close family/friends.
-Due to our capacity restrictions, we will not be holding a public performance this year, but look forward to doing so soon!
+This year, Voices Valiant will hold a small “Informance” – an outdoor informal performance of this season’s repertoire for a small group of close family/friends.

 Is the rehearsal space handicap accessible?